 Big Issue Invest invests in social enterprise, charities and profit-with-purpose organisations.
 In response to the health crisis Big Issue Loans is rescheduling loans and being responsive to the needs of those it invests in.
-Please contact if you need support or might need investment to help you through difficult trading.
-Big Issue Invest is also creating a dedicate page on Good Finance with updates on emergency funding sources.
+They are asking you to get contact if you need support or might need investment to help you through difficult trading.
+Big Issue Invest is also creating a dedicated page on Good Finance with updates on emergency funding sources.
 To find out more click here.

 Charities Aid Foundation (CAF)

 Registered charity number: 268369

 CAF is a charity, a bank and an organisation that champions better giving.
 In response to the national crisis, CAF has launched a rapid response fund of up to £10,000, which will be delivered with 14 days of application to charities nationwide.
 Applications are open now to charities, charitable or not-for-profit entities (eg CICs) and unregistered entities and social enterprises.
 Find out more on how to apply and grant restrictions here.